-Angélica Infante-Green le, Infante - Green

-John L. D'Agati

-SUBJECT: Proposed Amendment to Section 80-4.3 of the Regulations of the Commissioner of Education Relating to Grade-Level Extensions for Certain Candidates Who Hold a Students fargellu Elia with Disabilities Generalist Teaching Certificate
+TO: The Honorable the Members of the Board of Regents Angélica Infante-Green h, Infante - Green FROM: Jh.
+L. Dati John L. D'Agati SUBJECT: Proposed Amendment to Section 80-4.3 of the Regulations of the Commissioner of Education Relating to Grade-Level Extensions for Certain Candidates Who Hold a Students with Disabilities Generalist Teaching Certificate DATE: May 31, 2018 Jaugellin Elia AUTHORIZATION(S): SUMMARY

-DATE: March 28, 2018

-AUTHORIZATION(S):

-SUMMARY